How to Build Company or Account Hierarchies through Relationships

 In the Associate app, under Step 2, check the Create new [record] when no matching is found box to enable, then select the field to use for naming the new record.

-In the Magical Import module, under Step 4, check the Create when no matching is found box to enable.
+In the Magical Import module on the Associate tab under Data Operations, check the Create when no matching is found checkbox to enable.

 Yes.
-See the Associating Child-Parent Companies from a CSV Using the Magical Import Module section above for information about making child-parent associations from a CSV file.
+For information about making child-parent associations from a CSV file, see the Associate Child-Parent Companies from a CSV Using the Magical Import Module section above.

 Additional Resources